When you’re caring for an older adult, you know how overwhelming it can feel to worry that they might fall at home constantly.

 - Consider if handles are needed on the toilet riser.
 Handles provide added support when sitting and standing from the toilet.

-- If applicable, the ADA recommends the toilet seat height be at least 17 – 19 inches to accommodate wheelchair access.
+- If applicable, the ADA recommends that the toilet seat height be 17-19 inches to accommodate wheelchair access.

 3. Eliminate tripping hazards

-The third way to improve bathroom safety is to find and eliminate tripping hazards within the bathroom.
+The third way to improve bathroom safety is to identify and eliminate tripping hazards.
 One top fix is to install a graded door saddle.

 Graded door saddles fix uneven floor transitions, which are the height differences between different flooring surfaces within the home.

 For example, many homes have carpet that leads into a tiled bathroom.
-Between this flooring transition there is typically a door saddle that can vary in height.
+Between this flooring transition and the door saddle, there is typically a height variation.

-Door saddles that have a threshold can be a significant tripping hazard and that only increases if your loved one uses a walker or wheelchair.
+Door saddles with a threshold can pose a significant tripping hazard, and the risk increases if your loved one uses a walker or wheelchair.

-A graded door saddle is essentially a very small ramp between the different surface heights.
+A graded door saddle is a small ramp that connects different surface heights.

-The door saddle provides a smooth transition for anyone who may have a tendency to shuffle their feet, need to roll over the area, or has declining vision that makes it harder to move safely around the home.
+The door saddle provides a smooth transition for anyone who tends to shuffle their feet, needs to roll over the area, or has declining vision that makes it harder to move safely around the home.

 Home modifications increase an older adult’s ability to live independently

-Being proactive about your loved one’s safety in the bathroom can help them live more independently for longer and delay the need for additional care and assistance.
+Being proactive about your loved one’s bathroom safety can help them live more independently for longer and delay the need for additional care and assistance.

 Depending on your loved one’s specific needs, some or all of these home safety modifications may be needed to reduce their risk of falling.